xaynetwork/xayn_discovery_engine/README.md

 # Xayn Discovery Engine

-Here you can find our Personalised Semantic Search and Recommendations service implementation.
+Here you can find our Personalised Semantic Search and Recommendations service implementation!

 The Front Office API provides the API that is needed to get personalised content or do semantic searches.
 It is also used to transmit a user's interactions for personalisation.
 You can find its reference here: [Front Office API](https://xaynetwork.github.io/xayn_discovery_engine/front_office.html)